jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-scontrol.md

 ---
 # scontrol useful command examples

 [Scontrol](https://slurm.schedmd.com/archive/slurm-22.05.9/scontrol.html) is a command useful to both users and systems administrators.
 It is used to display and modify SLURM configuration.
 It has a number of sub-commands, which take different arguments.
-See the [index](https://slurm.schedmd.com/archive/slurm-22.05.9/scontrol.html#index) for a pointer to the area of interest.
+See the [index](https://slurm.schedmd.com/archive/slurm-22.05.9/scontrol.html#index) section of the manual page for a pointer to the area of interest (what kind of thing you want to see or modify).

 All  commands and options are case-insensitive, although node names, partition names, and reservation names are case-sensitive.
 All  commands  and options can be abbreviated to the extent that the specification is unique.